maiadx/TDE-Classifier-Continued/README.md

 # Photometric Classification of Tidal Disruption Events for LSST

-## Abstract
+## Introduction
 This repository contains a machine learning pipeline designed to identify Tidal Disruption Events (TDEs) within the LSST (Legacy Survey of Space and Time) data stream.
 TDEs are rare, high-energy transients occurring when a star is disrupted by a supermassive black hole.
-Distinguishing them from the vast background of supernovae and active galactic nuclei (AGN) requires a classification strategy that leverages specific astrophysical signatures—namely, their unique color evolution, thermal stability, and power-law decay rates.
+Distinguishing them from the vast background of supernovae and active galactic nuclei (AGN) requires a classification strategy that leverages specific astrophysical signatures- namely, their unique color evolution, thermal stability, and power-law decay rate.

-Our approach utilizes a hybrid "Expert Mixture" ensemble that combines gradient boosting (CatBoost) with non-linear support models (Neural Networks and K-Nearest Neighbors), achieving high precision by grounding the classifier in rest-frame physics.
+Our approach utilizes a hybrid "Mixture of Experts" ensemble that combines gradient boosting (CatBoost) with non-linear support models (MLP and K-Nearest Neighbors), achieving high precision.

 ---